 In general, an individual with \$300 (\$600 if married filing jointly) or less of creditable foreign taxes may elect to be exempt from the foreign source taxable income and qualified dividend income limitations if the individual has no foreign source income other than qualified passive income.
 A deduction for foreign taxes paid may only be claimed by shareholders that itemize their deductions.
-Notably, for tax years beginning after December 31, 2017 (but not for tax years beginning after December 31, 2025), miscellaneous itemized deductions are suspended for non-corporate taxpayers.
+Notably, for tax years between 2018 and 2025, miscellaneous itemized deductions are suspended for non-corporate taxpayers.
 Accordingly, during this time period, individuals may be more likely to take advantage of a foreign tax credit.
 Shareholders should consult their tax advisers regarding the impact of these changes on their personal situation.

 U.S. Federal Income Tax Rates.
-Noncorporate Fund shareholders (i.e., individuals, trusts and estates) currently are taxed at a maximum rate of 37% on ordinary income and 20% on long-term capital gain for taxable years.
+Noncorporate Fund shareholders (i.e., individuals, trusts and estates) currently are taxed at a maximum rate of 37% on ordinary income and 20% on long-term capital gain.

 In general, "qualified dividend income" realized by noncorporate Fund shareholders is taxable at the same rate as net capital gain.
 Generally, qualified dividend income is dividend income attributable to certain U.S. and foreign corporations, as long as certain holding period requirements are met.
-After this date, all dividend income generally will be taxed at the same rate as ordinary income.
+All dividend income, other than qualified dividend income, generally will be taxed at the same rate as ordinary income.
 If 95% or more of a Fund's gross income (excluding net long-term capital gain over net short-term capital loss) constitutes qualified dividend income, all of its distributions (other than capital gain dividends) will be generally treated as qualified dividend income in the hands of individual shareholders, as long as they have owned their Fund shares for at least 61 days during the 121-day period beginning 60 days before the Fund's ex-dividend date (or, in the case of certain preferred stock, 91 days during the 181-day period beginning 90 days before such date).
 In general, if less than 95% of a Fund's income is attributable to qualified dividend income, then only the portion of the Fund's distributions that is attributable to qualified dividend income and designated as such in a timely manner will be so treated in the hands of individual shareholders.
-Payments received by a Fund from securities lending, repurchase, and other derivative transactions ordinarily will not qualify.
+Payments received by a Fund from securities lending, repurchase, and other derivative transactions ordinarily will not qualify as qualified dividend income.
 The rules attributable to the qualification of Fund distributions as qualified dividend income are complex, including the holding period requirements.
 Individual Fund shareholders therefore are urged to consult their own tax advisers and financial planners.
-Income and bond Funds typically do not distribute significant amounts of "qualified dividend income" eligible for reductions in individual U.S. federal income tax rates applicable to certain dividend income.
+Income and bond Funds typically do not distribute significant amounts of "qualified dividend income" eligible for reductions in individual U.S. federal income tax rates.